kywark/example-sensitive-audio-lesson-syndicalism/pages/1-considering-criminal-syndicalism-audio.md

 ---
 <!-- Add an essay or interpretive material below this line,
 using HTML or markdown.
 Do not modify this file above this line -->
 ## 1. How do I think critically about and work with audio?
-Where do I listen for and make meaning in audio?

 Reflect on your experiences listening to the audio before class, then ask yourself the following questions.